 Intentionality, Literature, and Free Will: An Interview With Niklas Straetker

 Niklas Straetker is a second-year graduate student in the German department whose research deals with the intersections of literature, philosophy, psychology and law.
-In this interview, he traces the intellectual progression of the biggest philosophical problem in his research: intentionality, his relationship to the problem, and how it figures into his current research.
+In this interview, conducted by Rachel Dichter, he traces the intellectual progression of the biggest philosophical problem in his research: intentionality.

 The Gadfly: Is there any single philosophical problem that particularly interests you or recurs in your research?

-Niklas Straetker: I thought about it, and it’s a problem which is, in the very broadest sense, the question of intention.
+Niklas Straetker: My primary interest is, in the very broadest sense, the question of intention.

-G: How would you explain this problem to a friend with no formal training in philosophy?
+G: How would you explain this problem of intention?

 NS: Within the humanities, the notion of ‘intentionality’ is ambiguous.
-On the one hand, you have the common-sense concept of ‘intention’ in the sense of somebody’s ‘plan’ or ‘purpose.’
-Then you have ‘intentionality’ in the specifically philosophical sense, which was coined by this German proto-phenomenologist Brentano, and which denotes something broader than just ‘the plan.’
-In this broad philosophical sense, intentionality refers to the idea of ‘being directed toward’ something, and looks at how you can have a relation to an object.
-However, within literary studies, people tend to use ‘intentionality’ in the narrower sense of the author’s, narrator’s, or protagonist’s intention.
+On the one hand, ‘intention’ can refer to the common-sense concept of somebody’s ‘plan’ or ‘purpose.’
+However, there is also a specifically philosophical notion of ‘intentionality,' which was coined by the German proto-phenomenologist Brentano, and which denotes something broader than just ‘the plan.’
+In this philosophical sense, intentionality refers to the idea of ‘being directed toward’ something, and looks at how one can have a relation to an object.
+Within literary studies, people tend to use ‘intentionality’ in the narrower sense of the author’s, narrator’s, or protagonist’s intention.
 When I speak of ‘intentionality’ in this interview, I will mostly stick to the narrower meaning.

-G: When did you first encounter this problem and how did your interest in it develop?
+G: When did you first encounter the topic of intentionality, and how did your interest in it develop?

-NS: I first did a BA in literature and then started with philosophy later, because I got interested in it via literature.
+NS: I first did a BA in literature and ultimately got interested in philosophy through my study of literature.
 For me, intentionality was the hinge between philosophy and literature.
 You may have heard of this classic text by Roland Barthes, "The Death of the Author," which might have already turned into a cliche, but which still seems a bit like the paradigm in literature studies.
 Basically in high school you always want to know, "what did the author want to say with this text?" and "what was his intention?”
-And then, at university, you learn "no, that's not important, let's look at the structures that determine the text” or at how these structures dissolve themselves.
-And so it seemed that certain strands of literary theory were very much running this completely anti-intentional agenda.
-They were saying, “everyone who believes in intention whatsoever is an idiot, because there are these determining structures.”
-These structures would include discourse, the archive, the dissemination of the text, and so on.
-While I found that convincing, I also found it very coarse, very broad, this fetishization of there not being any real intention possible because these bigger external structures determine everything.
-And so it was, in that sense, kind of ex negativo that I got interested in intentionality.
+Then, at university, you learn "no, that's not important, let's look at the structures that determine the text,” or at how these structures dissolve themselves.
+It seemed to me that certain strands of this latter sort of literary theory were running a completely anti-intentional agenda.
+They were saying, “everyone who believes in intention whatsoever is an idiot, because there are these determining structures," which could include discourse, the archive, the dissemination of the text, and so on.
+While I found that argument convincing up to a point, I also found it very coarse and very broad -- it seemed to be this fetishization of the impossibility of intention.
+So, in that sense I ultimately got interested in intentionality ex negativo.

 The big question, generally, is very close to the whole free will debate, which seems to be both the most interesting and the most boring question on earth.
-There was also kind of a moment of awakening.
-During my undergrad I took this insane seminar on free will theories, where I read these texts--the compatibilists, libertarians, and then hard determinists, and so on.
+During my undergrad I took this seminar on free will theories, where I read texts by the compatibilists, the libertarians, the hard determinists, and so on.
 Right now, there is this tendency to reject the possibility of free will, not in the sense that Derrida or Foucault or Barthes do, but rather from the perspective of neuroscience.
-Basically, neuropsychology progresses and progresses.
-Then there was the Libet Experiment, which philosophers always mention, saying, ‘this showed that there was a neural reaction before there was any consciousness of it,’ thereby invalidating the possibility of free will.
+Philosophers sympathetic to determinism often cite the Libet Experiment - which claimed to show that the neural impulses which initiate action can occur prior to an individual's conscious decision to act - as proof of the impossibility of free will.
 Most people in this seminar just plainly denied that anything like free will is possible, and saw the free will debate as idealistic, antiquated, anachronistic speculation.
 So I had the feeling that both continental philosophers like Foucault and Derrida, as well as analytic philosophers like John Searle or neuroscientists in general, fetishize this notion of our being unable to escape prior structures.
 I think that the scope is just way too coarse, and a bit prone to conceptual confusion.

 G: Are there any specific works or figures that have shaped your perspective on this problem?
-If so, briefly describe them.
 How did they influence your current perspective?

-NS: Immanuel Kant would still be the prime guy.
-I first got to know him in literary studies when we read Critique of Judgement.
-That's normally the classic point of intersection between literary studies and philosophy -aesthetics.
+NS: Immanuel Kant would still be the prime figure.
+I first got to know his work in literary studies when we read Critique of Judgement.
+That's normally the classic point of intersection between literary studies and philosophy: aesthetics.
 Kant was giving the classic definition of beauty and how we judge something to be beautiful, and I was just blown away by the clarity of his expression.
 Then, I read the Critique of Pure Reason, which I still believe might be the most influential work of modern philosophy if we bracket the ancients.
-There Kant presents what is called the Third Antinomy, where he argues that that, on the one hand, it is clear that in the phenomenal world we are completely determined, that in this realm is impossible to find something that is not caused by something prior to it ad infinitum.
-But, on the other hand, Kant had this idea of the noumenal world and of the realm of pure practical reason, which then would allow you, by the power of logic, to circumvent your bodily determinedness.
+There Kant presents what is called the Third Antinomy, where he argues that that, on the one hand, it is clear that in the phenomenal world we are completely determined, that in this realm is impossible to find something that is not caused by something prior to it, ad infinitum.
+But, on the other hand, Kant had posited the existence of a noumenal world and a realm of pure practical reason, in which one could, by the power of logic, circumvent one's bodily determinedness.
 That's the classic configuration -- Kant, on the one hand, is throwing a bone to the deterministic people, and on the other hand, is still making a plea for autonomy and freedom.

 G: What are you working on right now?
-How would you describe your current research project to a friend with no formal philosophical training?
+How would you describe your current research project?